Empire State College Is Currently Not TEACH Act Compliant

-- You would be able to post an entire, nondramatic, nonfictional work, i.e. a documentary, news broadcast, educational video, reading of a poem or most musical works.
+- You can post an entire, nondramatic, nonfictional work, i.e. a documentary, news broadcast, educational video, reading of a poem, or most musical works.

-- You would be able to post clips of dramatic or fictional works, i.e., a movie, television program or narrative musical work like an opera or musical.
+- You can post clips of dramatic or fictional works, i.e., a movie, television program, or narrative musical work like an opera or musical.
 The exact wording is "reasonable and limited portions... comparable to that which is typically displayed in the course of a live classroom session."

-- You would be able to post whole images of any size and resolution.
+- You can post whole images of any size and resolution.